 Last Tuesday in August Each Year - Mailed Ballot

 First Tuesday After First Monday in November Each Year - Polling Place

 E-88 Deadline: 8/10/2012, 8/9/2013, 8/8/2014, 8/7/2015, 8/12/2016

-Established Mailed Ballot Election Dates are restricted to: A jurisdiction of fewer than 1,000 registered voters; a maximum property tax rate election (2287 Rev. & Tax.
-Code); imposition of special taxes or expenditure limit overrides or both in a jurisdiction of fewer than 5,000 registered voters; a general obligation water bond; Monterey County Water elections; Aliso Water elections; San Jacinto Water elections; San Lorenzo Water elections; elections or assessment ballot proceedings required or authorized by Article XIII C or XIII D of the CA Const. (includes all parcel tax elections regardless of the size or type of jurisdiction).
+Established Mailed Ballot Election Dates Are Restricted to: A jurisdiction of fewer than 1,000 registered voters; a maximum property tax rate election (2287 Rev. & Tax.
+Code); imposition of special taxes or expenditure limit overrides or both in a jurisdiction of fewer than 5,000 registered voters; a general obligation water bond; Monterey County Water elections; Aliso Water elections; San Jacinto Water elections; San Lorenzo Water elections; elections or assessment ballot proceedings required or authorized by Article XIII C or XIII D of the California Constitution (includes all parcel tax elections regardless of the size or type of jurisdiction).
 Elections Code Section 4000

-Miscellaneous provisions regarding when elections may be held: Elections must be held on Tuesdays and may not be the day before, the day of, or the day after a state holiday; 2/3’s vote school bond elections may be called for any Tuesday that does not fall with 45 days on either side of a statewide primary or general election; 55% school bond elections must be held on primary, general or regular school board election date for jurisdiction.
-Just as a rule of thumb, polling place elections should not be held on mailed ballot election dates and vice versa.
+Miscellaneous Provisions Regarding When Elections May Be Held: Elections must be held on Tuesdays and may not be the day before, the day of, or the day after a state holiday; 2/3’s vote school bond elections may be called for any Tuesday that does not fall with 45 days on either side of a statewide primary or general election; 55% school bond elections must be held on primary, general or regular school board election date for jurisdiction.
+As a rule of thumb, polling place elections should not be held on mailed ballot election dates and vice versa.
 Currently, Special Districts may hold mailed ballot elections on any Tuesday other than an established election date.
-Cities may hold special vacancy elections by all mailed ballot on any Tuesday other than a statewide primary or general election.
+Cities may hold special vacancy elections by all-mailed ballot on any Tuesday other than a statewide primary or general election.